cossacklabs/product-docs/content/acra/security-controls/encryption/_index.md

 ## Encryption

 Acra encrypts data using two special cryptographic containers at choice: AcraStructs and AcraBlocks.
-Refer to [Acra in depth / Data structures](/acra/acra-in-depth/data-structures/) to learn the differences and to select suitable for you (use AcraBlock by default).
+Refer to [Acra in depth / Data structures](/acra/acra-in-depth/data-structures/) to learn the differences and to select suitable for you (by default, always use AcraBlock).

 There are three ways to encrypt data: